hexanal/fredmercy-blog/content/notes/note-taking.md

 Keeping track of what was done and how: it's crucial to document everything we can get away with when working as a developer.
 After ten years, you'd think I would have learned that fact many meteor showers ago!
 Only now am I discovering how powerful of a tool *writing* is, especially when developing ideas, thinking about stuff, and... for research!
 My girlfriend being a researcher, my interest for the scientific method and love for anything sciencey has been supercharged: now I see how it's really made.
 Writing is **the way**.

 As developers we often say ”I'm writing code“, which is okay to say I guess.
-Though, without pointing any fingers, I've met plenty of devs who either couldn't write for shit, or just didn't really care about writing in a regular old language, and who considered documentation-writing to be a chore and a bore.<sup data-note="they would all agree that writing very good documentation is primordial in this business! just don't ask them to write it">[*]</sup>
+Though, without pointing any fingers, I've met plenty of devs who either couldn't write for shit, or just didn't really care about writing in a regular old language, and who considered documentation-writing to be a chore and a bore.[*](they would all agree that writing very good documentation is primordial in this business! just don't ask them to write it)

 ## it's a brain add-on